madelinemazurek/madelinemazurek/README.md

 👋 Hi there, I’m @madelinemazurek

 I’m a recent Software Engineering graduate from the University of Calgary.

-As I am especially passionate about analytic problem-solving and agile development, I am seeking out workplaces where I will be able to challenge myself, learn new skills, and become a valuable asset to the team.

-Math and science have always been passions of mine, and I have shown a clear aptitude for a STEM career from a young age.
-I love the feeling of wrapping my brain around a complex issue and working on a problem until I can come up with a creative and elegant solution.
-In my spare time, I enjoy hiking, reading, and of course writing code.
+With proven experience in software development, I thrive in collaborative and fast-moving environments where I can learn continuously, tackle meaningful challenges, and contribute to building great products.

+I’ve led cross-functional teams, contributed to full-stack applications, and developed tools ranging from data platforms to interactive browser features.
+I’m especially passionate about problem-solving, agile development, and creating intuitive, user-focused solutions.

+Outside of work, I love hiking, reading, and (of course) writing fun code!

-If you have questions about me please do not hesitate to reach out! :)
+If you have questions about me please reach out, I'd love to chat 😊
- - 📫 madeline.mazurek@ucalgary.ca
+ - 📫 madelinem222@gmail.com
  - 💻 www.linkedin.com/in/madeline-mazurekin/madeline-mazurek

 <!---